qwd/dev-site/_docs_en/api/grid-weather.md

 data: grid-weather
 toc: false
 version: v7
-description: Browse all Weather APIs for QWeather.
-QWeather web API provides weather forecasts in 150000+ cities around the world.
+description: Browse all grid level Weather APIs around the world, including real-time weather, forecast weather and minute-level precipitation at any latitude and longitude.
 ref: api-grid-weather
 ---

-Browse all grid level Weather APIs in China, including real-time weather, forecast weather and minute-level precipitation.
+Browse all grid level Weather APIs around the world, including real-time weather, forecast weather and minute-level precipitation at any latitude and longitude.

 {% include list-by-data.html %}